rguthrie000/rguthrieTeamProfile/README.md

 ### Prerequisites

-Node.js is required to interpret/run this program, with external modules inquirer and jest.
+Node.js is required to interpret/run this program, with external modules inquirer, jest, clear, chalk, and figlet.

 ### Installing